tsroten/dragonmapper/docs/api.rst

 .. autofunction:: to_ipa

-HTML conversion:
+HTML Conversion:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Creates some HTML from the characters, and transcription systems you have.

-.. autofunction:: to_html
+#.. autofunction:: to_html